Engelberg Resort Guide - Real Reviews From Real Skiers

 Overall Rating

-Nestled in the Uri Valley at the heart of the Swiss Alps, Engelberg is a skier’s paradise that delivers big-mountain thrills, epic powder, and incredible views.
+Tucked in a high valley of Obwalden in Central Switzerland, Engelberg is a skier’s paradise that delivers big-mountain thrills, epic powder, and incredible views.
 Home to the legendary Titlis Glacier, the resort boasts over 2,000 meters of vertical drop, world-class freeride terrain, and breathtaking high-altitude vistas.
 Once a sleepy alpine community known for its Benedictine Monastery (which now also houses a cheese-making factory and shop, obviously,) this charming Swiss village has been transformed over time into an efficient and accessible resort with a reputation for picture-perfect pow days.
 Local intel tells us that the investments in the resort’s infrastructure came mostly from Scandinavian tech moguls who discovered the resort way back in the 90s - while we’re not taking that as strictly gospel, it’s not hard to imagine falling so in love with this resort that you want your own little slice of paradise.

 Engelberg is easy to access via train directly from Lucerne with the closest airport being Zurich.
 A free shuttle bus runs between the train station, town and main lifts which makes getting about a breeze no matter where you stay.
 While it’s not exactly party central, there is some après to be had in town and a varied choice of accommodation.
 Interestingly, Mount Titlis and the Engelberg surrounds have previously been used as a filming location and backdrop for many a Bollywood movie, so the resort attracts a considerable number of Indian tourists wanting to see the real thing for themselves.